hoodaddeveloper/HTML-CSS-Sandbox/README.md

 # HTML-CSS-Sandbox
-Multiple files for practicing more HTML &amp; CSS.
+Multiple files for practicing more HTML and CSS.